On a Relation Between the Integral Image Algorithm and Calculus: Defining the Coefficients By Classifying Corners

-Since the parameter $\alpha_{D}$ at formula (\ref{wang_theorem}) is uniquely defined according to the corner's type, then a tool for \textbf{classification of corners} along a given curve is required.
-In other words, given a curve $\gamma\left(t\right)=\left(x\left(t\right),y\left(t\right)\right)$, we would like to point out a parameter that enables to distinguish between different types of corners along this curve and other curves, as depicted in figure \ref{wang_corners}.
-Intuitively, given a corner point $\gamma\left(t_{0}\right)$ along a curve, we would expect that the curve's one-sided derivatives vector at the corner point, that is, $\left(x_{+}^{,},x_{-}^{,},y_{+}^{,},y_{-}^{,}\right)^{T}|_{{\scriptscriptstyle t=t_{0}}}$, would gain a constant value for corners of that certain type, independently of the curve's parametrization; thus, we would expect this vector to distinguish between different types of corners.
-The next example clarifies in what sense this intuition is incorrect, and the consequence will be that the curve's one-sided derivatives vector is an incoherent tool in the task of \textbf{corners classification}. \begin{example}
+Since the parameter $\alpha_{D}$ at formula (\ref{wang_theorem}) is uniquely defined according to the corner's type, then it is required to introduce a tool for \textbf{corners classification} along a given curve.
+Namely, given a curve $\gamma\left(t\right)=\left(x\left(t\right),y\left(t\right)\right)$, we would like to point out a parameter that enables a proper distinction between different types of corners along this curve and other curves, as depicted in figure \ref{wang_corners}.
+Intuitively, given a corner point $\gamma\left(t_{0}\right)$ along the curve, we would expect the curve's one-sided derivatives vector at the corner point, that is, $\left(x_{+}^{,},x_{-}^{,},y_{+}^{,},y_{-}^{,}\right)^{T}|_{{\scriptscriptstyle t=t_{0}}}$, to gain a constant value for corners of a certain type and in this sense be able to distinguish between different types of corners.
+The next example clarifies in what sense this intuition is incorrect, and the consequence will be that the curve's one-sided derivatives vector is an incoherent tool in the task of corners classification. \begin{example}

-Let us analyze different parametrizations of the same curve $C$ (see figure \ref{fig:derivative_not_coherent_illustration}), whose corner occurs at $\left(0,0\right)$.
+Let us analyze different parametrizations of the same curve (see figure \ref{fig:derivative_not_coherent_illustration}) with a corner at $\left(0,0\right)$.
 Let us evaluate the curve's one-sided derivatives at the corner point, for different parametrizations differed by the value of $k$,